As Brazil reels from riots, Bolsonaro finds home in Florida

 Though Lula da Silva won Brazil’s election by more than 2 million votes, Brazilian voters living in Florida appear to have heavily favored Bolsonaro.
 Election data for Brazilians living abroad shows 56 polling locations listed under Miami, the only Florida city under which data is compiled.

 In each of the 56 areas, Bolsonaro prevailed, some by margins of 6-to-1.
-All told, more than 16,000 votes were counted among Brazilians under the Miami umbrella, with 81 percent favoring Bolsonaro.
+All told, more than 16,000 votes were counted among Brazilians under the Miami umbrella, with 81% favoring Bolsonaro.

 “He is very popular with the Brazilian emigres in central Florida,” said Joel Stewart, former honorary consul for Brazil in Orlando.
 Brazil opened a consular office in Orlando last year.